AEADataEditor/aeadataeditor.github.io/_guidance/data-deposit-aea.md

 > - Consult the [Creating separate linked data archives](creating-separate-data-deposit) page for details on how and where to create a separate data deposit.
 > - See the "[Depositing Data for the Greater Good](https://social-science-data-editors.github.io/guidance/sample-depositing-data-for-greater-good.html)" page at the Social Science Data Editors website.
 > - Consult the [Accessing Restricted Data Through openICPSR](https://www.openicpsr.org/openicpsr/accessRD) page about the process at openICPSR, but other repositories may be acceptable.

+TL%3BDR version:

+- [ ] upload any restricted data (and only the restricted data) to a separate deposit
+- [ ] call the deposit "Supplementary data for: (TITLE OF PAPER)"
+- [ ] proceed as usual as outlined below
+- [ ] when [submitting to the Data Editor](#submitting-to-the-data-editor), answer `Yes` to the questions "Can individuals be identified?" and "Are the data sensitive?", and ensure that the "Distribution Method" is noted as "Restricted Access".
+- [ ] Make a note of the temporary secondary deposit number in the [DCAF](https://www.aeaweb.org/journals/forms/data-code-availability).
+  - The DOI for this supplementary deposit might change; it is not determined the same way [as usual](#citing-your-deposit).

 #### Tips